 How do you get a teaching job in Northern Ireland?

 The Northern Ireland education system is made up of different types of schools controlled by management committees, which are responsible for employing teachers.
 Most new teachers take a temporary supply role for their first year.

-Teachers must be registered with the Northern Ireland Substitute Teacher Register to be employed as a substitute teacher.
+Teachers must be registered with the Northern Ireland Substitute Teacher Register (NISTR) to be employed as a substitute teacher.

 Entry requirements for teachers in Northern Ireland

 The Department of Education requires teachers to have an Enhanced Disclosure criminal background check carried out before taking up a post.
 This is mandatory for permanent or supply work and the cost for this Enhanced Disclosure check is to be met by the teacher.
 If you have already been vetted through Access NI for a teaching post, you will not be required to be vetted again, but will be asked to provide your certificate number.

 Starting salaries for teachers in Northern Ireland

 The main pay scale for qualified teachers starts at £24,137.
 Information on current teaching salary scales is available from the NASUWT Teaching Union website.